Rafferty Asset Management LLC Has $2.80 Million Stock Holdings in Dynavax Technologies Co. (NASDAQ:DVAX)

 Rafferty Asset Management LLC lessened its holdings in Dynavax Technologies Co.
 (NASDAQ:DVAX) by 18.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 284,151 shares of the biopharmaceutical company’s stock after selling 63,648 shares during the period.
 Rafferty Asset Management LLC owned about 0.25% of Dynavax Technologies worth $2,799,000 as of its most recent SEC filing.

-Several other institutional investors have also modified their holdings of the company.
-O Shaughnessy Asset Management LLC boosted its position in shares of Dynavax Technologies by 1,208.6% in the second quarter.
-O Shaughnessy Asset Management LLC now owns 7,747 shares of the biopharmaceutical company’s stock worth $76,000 after buying an additional 7,155 shares during the period.
-Meeder Asset Management Inc. raised its holdings in shares of Dynavax Technologies by 6,339.7% during the second quarter.
-Meeder Asset Management Inc. now owns 4,379 shares of the biopharmaceutical company’s stock worth $43,000 after acquiring an additional 4,311 shares in the last quarter.
-Nisa Investment Advisors LLC raised its holdings in shares of Dynavax Technologies by 536.7% during the second quarter.
-Nisa Investment Advisors LLC now owns 11,270 shares of the biopharmaceutical company’s stock worth $111,000 after acquiring an additional 9,500 shares in the last quarter.
-Verdence Capital Advisors LLC purchased a new stake in shares of Dynavax Technologies during the second quarter worth $167,000.
-Finally, Swiss National Bank raised its holdings in shares of Dynavax Technologies by 10.2% during the second quarter.
-Swiss National Bank now owns 249,678 shares of the biopharmaceutical company’s stock worth $2,459,000 after acquiring an additional 23,100 shares in the last quarter.
-78.27% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently made changes to their positions in the stock.
+Federated Hermes Inc. raised its holdings in shares of Dynavax Technologies by 5.5% during the first quarter.
+Federated Hermes Inc. now owns 12,604,723 shares of the biopharmaceutical company’s stock worth $123,904,000 after acquiring an additional 657,923 shares in the last quarter.
+BlackRock Inc. raised its holdings in shares of Dynavax Technologies by 4.5% during the first quarter.
+BlackRock Inc. now owns 8,555,146 shares of the biopharmaceutical company’s stock worth $84,096,000 after acquiring an additional 366,990 shares in the last quarter.
+Chicago Capital LLC raised its holdings in shares of Dynavax Technologies by 1.5% during the second quarter.
+Chicago Capital LLC now owns 5,878,959 shares of the biopharmaceutical company’s stock worth $57,908,000 after acquiring an additional 89,098 shares in the last quarter.
+Fisher Asset Management LLC purchased a new stake in shares of Dynavax Technologies during the second quarter worth $22,296,000.
+Finally, Blair William & Co.
+IL raised its holdings in shares of Dynavax Technologies by 3.7% during the first quarter.
+Blair William & Co.
+IL now owns 2,263,295 shares of the biopharmaceutical company’s stock worth $22,248,000 after acquiring an additional 79,842 shares in the last quarter.
+Institutional investors and hedge funds own 78.27% of the company’s stock.

-In other news, Director Andrew A. F. Hack sold 2,000,000 shares of Dynavax Technologies stock in a transaction dated Friday, August 27th.
-The stock was sold at an average price of $16.22, for a total value of $32,440,000.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, Director Andrew A. F. Hack sold 2,000,000 shares of Dynavax Technologies stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $16.22, for a total transaction of $32,440,000.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
 Also, SVP Robert Janssen sold 80,000 shares of Dynavax Technologies stock in a transaction dated Friday, August 6th.
 The stock was sold at an average price of $10.75, for a total value of $860,000.00.
 Following the sale, the senior vice president now directly owns 6,861 shares in the company, valued at $73,755.75.
 The disclosure for this sale can be found here.
 Insiders sold 4,408,268 shares of company stock worth $58,580,545 over the last quarter.
 11.77% of the stock is currently owned by corporate insiders.

 NASDAQ DVAX opened at $14.48 on Thursday.
 Dynavax Technologies Co. has a fifty-two week low of $3.58 and a fifty-two week high of $20.40.
 The stock’s 50-day moving average is $12.72 and its two-hundred day moving average is $10.45.
 The company has a debt-to-equity ratio of 2.64, a current ratio of 2.85 and a quick ratio of 2.43.
 The firm has a market cap of $1.66 billion, a P/E ratio of -55.69 and a beta of 1.37.